What is Guides Distance?

 Subs in the Macro Manager.

-Guides Distance was put together in a CorelDRAW X7 environment, and has been tested in X7, X8, 2018, and 2019.
+Guides Distance was put together in a CorelDRAW X7 environment, and should work in versions X7-2020.

 OK, where's the macro?